ThomasJHoltamIII/Challenge-01/README.md

 #Features
 a descriptive CSS and HTML file that is organized for navigation.
-A webpage that is optimized to look like the provided example but with much cleaner and DRY-er code
+A webpage that is optimized to look like the provided example but with much cleaner and DRY-er code.
 This code features a significant amount more semantic HTML elements for accessibility, a logical structure to the HTML, alt image attributes, sequential elements, and a short descriptive title.
 I have also modified the CSS to be significantly more precise and easy to navigate, while also adding some slight flex features for added accessibility on different types of screens.